MinhHungPhan/gitlab/01-gitlab-essentials/05-building-and-deploying-java-app-to-aws-beanstalk/07-gitlab-ci-with-aws/06-how-to-deploy-java-app-to-elastic-beanstalk-using-aws-cli/README.md

 4. **Finalize Role Creation**:

 - After attaching policies, click **Next**.
-- Enter a name for the role.
+- Enter a name for the role, such as `aws-elasticbeanstalk-ec2-role`.
 - Optionally, add tags to the role.
 - Click **Create role** to finalize.